-Midwest Chlorinating & Testing provides Line Tapping or Pressure Tapping services up to 20".
+Midwest Chlorinating Inc. provides Line Tapping or Pressure Tapping services up to 20".
 The pressure tap procedure is a means of tapping a pressurized pipe without disrupting pressure or service upstream of the tap.

 Pressure Tap Procedure